Unconventional Floquet topological phases from quantum engineering of band inversion surfaces: Unconventional Floquet topological phases

-The 3D unconventional phase can be characterized by BIS-boundary correspondence via local $\phi$-structures [see black arrows in $k_z$ direction in Fig.~\ref{fig4}(a)].
-Take the quasi-1D system at $k_{x,y}=0$, and the innermost BIS encloses the charge ${\cal O}_1$, forming the topological structure that protects the surface Dirac cone at the $\it\Gamma$ point.
-Moreover, the spin-momentum locking on the surface [right panel in Fig.~\ref{fig4}(c)] is determined by the SO field of charge ${\cal O}_1$ in the $\gamma_1$-$\gamma_2$ plane [Fig.~\ref{fig4}(b)].
+The 3D unconventional phase can be characterized by BIS-boundary correspondence via local $\phi$-structures [see black arrows in $k_z$ direction in Fig.~\ref{fig6}(a)].
+Take the quasi-1D system at $k_{x,y}=0$ as an example.
+The innermost BIS encloses the charge ${\cal O}_1$, forming the topological structure that protects the surface Dirac cone at the $\it\Gamma$ point.
+Moreover, the spin-momentum locking on the surface [right panel in Fig.~\ref{fig6}(c)] is determined by the SO field of charge ${\cal O}_1$ in the $\gamma_1$-$\gamma_2$ plane [Fig.~\ref{fig6}(b)].
 Similarly, the surface modes at $X_1$ ($X_2$, not shown) and $M$ are protected by the 1D topological structures that go through ${\cal O}_2$ $({\cal O}_4)$ and ${\cal O}_3$, respectively~\cite{note_surface}.
-This 3D anomalous chiral phase cannot be fully characterized by the winding numbers $W_{0,\pi}$.
-One can find $W_\pi=-1$, but there are three stable surface modes corresponding to valley degree of freedom in the $\pi$-gap~\cite{Supp}.
+In experiment, the detection of 2D surface Dirac cones can also be mapped to the measurement of BIS configurations in the whole Brillouin zone, with which the anomalous chiral phases can be precisely identified.
+The 3D anomalous chiral phase in Fig.~\ref{fig6} {\it cannot} be fully characterized by the winding numbers $W_{0,\pi}$.
+One can find $W_\pi=-1$, but there are three stable surface modes corresponding to valley degree of freedom in the $\pi$-gap (see the details in Appendix~\ref{app4}).
+One can expect that the protection from local topological structures will bring about similar surface-geometry dependence and robustness against disorder scattering, similar to the 2D anomalous valley Hall phase analyzed above.
+These results can be extended to higher dimensions.

+Experimentally, the 3D anomalous chiral phase can be simulated using solid-state spin systems such as nitrogen-vacancy center in diamond~\cite{Ji2020}, where the electron and nitrogen nuclear spins can form a two-qubit system coupled by a microwave pulse, mimicking a four-band Dirac model.
+In this solid-state spin system, the 3D ${\bm k}$-space Hamiltonian is emulated after mapping $h_i$ ($i=0,1,2,3$) in Eq.~\eqref{FHam3D} to several experimental parameters controlled by the microwave field (see, e.g., Ref.~\cite{Ji2020} for details).
+Hence, the periodic driving can be generated by engineering the relevant parameters in a particular time-dependent form via a modulated microwave field.
+The new anomalous topology can be detected by spin-resolved quench dynamics, as measured in Ref.~\cite{Ji2020}, except that a time-periodic Hamiltonian, rather than a static Hamiltonian, is applied after quench.
+The experimental simulation of the 3D anomalous chiral phase can also be performed in other solid-state spin systems, such as the nuclear magnetic resonance system~\cite{Xin2020}.